wusted/kubernetes-install/14-terraform-do-k8s-mysql-wordpress/README.md

 # Step 3 and 4: In this Repo:

 3. Apply the manifests, to create:
-- MySQL StatefulSet with one PVC from StorageClass
+- MySQL StatefulSet with one PVC from Cloud StorageClass
 - ClusterIP Service for MySQL p-3306-> Wordpress
 - WordPress Deployment
 - nodePort Service for WordPress p-30000-> LoadBalancer:80